 Stratford Butterfly Farm is the largest tropical butterfly exhibition in all of England and, if you are a fan of colorful, beautiful butterflies, this is the perfect place to go!

 It was right around the corner from my hotel but, unfortunately, I never managed to visit it.
 Nevertheless, I have heard a lot of good reviews and opinions about it and I think it is a great activity for those traveling to Stratford with kids!

 The MAD Museum

-The MAD (Mechanical Art & Design) Museum is one more amazing thing to do if you are traveling in Stratford-upon-Avon together with your kids or if you are interested in mechanical art and interactive exhibits.
-Robotics, rolling balls, flying mechanical birds, 3D faces and other quirky attractions – this is what you can find there and more!
+The MAD (Mechanical Art & Design) Museum is one more amazing thing to do if you are traveling to Stratford-upon-Avon together with your kids or if you are interested in mechanical art and interactive exhibits.
+Robotics, rolling balls, flying mechanical birds, 3D faces, and other quirky attractions – this is what you can find there and more!

 PRICE: The ticket prices are £7.80/adults and £5.20/children (6-15 years old)

 If you are already in London and you don’t want to spend many days in Stratford because you only have a limited amount of time in England, you can definitely visit it as a day trip!

 By the way, we have a new article on the best accommodations in London, so make sure you check it out!